Witiko/doctoral-thesis/main.md

   question, where the title of the parent question is given three times as much weight as any of the remaining parts.

-← To show how important weighted zone scoring was, we compared the MSM-MG, MSM-PZ, and MIRMU-SCM systems to the remaining six systems of the MSM team that used similar information retrieval techniques but did not use weighted zone scoring.
+← To show how important weighted zone scoring was, we compared the *MSM-MG*, *MSM-PZ*, and *MIRMU-SCM* systems to the remaining six systems of the MSM team that used similar information retrieval techniques but did not use weighted zone scoring.

 #### Results